 What Does Contain Mean In Football?

-In football, coaches and broadcasters often use the term “contain” when describing the defensive play.
+In football, coaches and broadcasters often use the term “contain” when describing defensive play.
 Containing offensive players is an important part of the defensive strategy.
 What exactly does containing mean?

 In football, “contain” means maintaining outside leverage and keeping the offensive player to the inside.
 Defensive coaches often have players whose responsibility is not to allow offensive players to get outside.